-The Manager shall have the power to appoint officers to assist it in managing the daily operations of the Company.
-These officers shall serve at the direction of the Manager and can be removed with or without cause.
-With the shift of David Van Horn to the role of Executive Chairman of the board of the Manager, the current officers of the Company and their relevant business experience is as follows:
+The Manager shall have the power to appoint officers to assist it in managing the daily operations of the Company, not delegated to PPR Note Co., LLC, as administrator, and its officers.
+For more information on the management of the Company, see the section below entitled "Summary of the Operating Agreement-Management of the Company."
+The officer[s] of the Company shall serve at the direction of the Manager and can be removed with or without cause.
+With the shift of John Sweeney to the role of Executive Chairman of the board of the Manager, the current officer[s] of the Company and relevant business experience is as follows: